jbaruch/artifactory-go-example/README.md

 6. [Optional] to verify that you can use the modules from Artifactory now, you can delete the modules from the local cache (located at `$GO_PATH/pkg/mod`).
 In this case they will be resolved from Artifactory in the next step.

 7. Build the project with Go and resolve the uncached dependencies from Artifactory.
 If you deleted the cache, you'll see the `go: downloading` messages when go downloads the missing dependencies from Artifactory.
+This will also declare the used dependencies in [Artifactory Build Integration](https://www.jfrog.com/confluence/display/RTF/Build+Integration) build-info metadata.

-`> jfrog rt go build go`
+`> jfrog rt go build go --build-name=my-build --build-number=1`

 ### Create and publish a Go module to Artifactory
 Depending on your scenario, you might want to package your source files as a Go module and publish it to Artficatory to be used as a dependency, by you, or other team members.

 1. Publish the package we build to Artifactory.
+Build-info will record the uploaded module as an artifact

 `> jfrog rt go-publish go v1.0.0 --build-name=my-build --build-number=1`

-2. Collect environment variabkes and add them to the build info
+2. Collect environment variabkes and add them to the build-info

 `> jfrog rt build-collect-env my-build 1`

-3. Publish the build info to Artifactory
+3. Publish the build-info to Artifactory

 `> jfrog rt build-publish my-build 1`